39 verified secrets

 ðŸŽĒ Millennium Force

-Millennium Island / Millennium Force
+Millennium Midway / Millennium Force

 It invented both the term "giga coaster" and the cable lift hill

-Millennium Island / Millennium Force
+Millennium Midway / Millennium Force

-Millennium Island / Millennium Force
+Millennium Midway / Millennium Force

 Won "Best Steel Coaster" 10 separate years between 2001 and 2015